 In this elegant city, you may brush elbows with some high-powered legislators, but you wouldn't know it.
 Everything feels casual for a national capital.
 The Swiss are very comfortable with their own style of democracy.

-The Swiss government is a bicameral system actually inspired by the US Constitution, with one big difference: Executive power is shared by a committee of seven, with a rotating ceremonial president and a passion for consensus.
-This is a mechanism to avoid power grabs by any single individual...a safeguard that the Swiss believe strengthens and protects their democracy.
+The Swiss government is a bicameral system actually inspired by the United States Constitution, with one big difference: Executive power is shared by a committee of seven, with a rotating ceremonial president and a passion for consensus.
+This is a mechanism to avoid a power grab by a single individual...a safeguard that the Swiss believe strengthens and protects their democracy.

 Observant travelers will notice how the Swiss government deals with its social problems with pragmatism and innovation.
 Too many cars and chronically unemployed people?
 Create a program providing free loaner bikes...run by people who would otherwise be collecting unemployment benefits.